-All of your contracts are located in the
+All of your contracts are located in your project's

-Truffle will compile only the contracts that have been changed since the last compile, to reduce any unnecessarily compilation.
+Upon first run, all contracts will be compiled.
+Upon subsequent runs, Truffle will compile only the contracts that have been changed since the last compile.
 If you'd like to override this behavior, run the above command with the

 Artifacts of your compilation will be placed in the

 build/contracts/ directory, relative to your project root.
 (This directory will be created if it does not exist.)